The Dick Emery Show: Vox pops

 Contrived vox pops with the show's characters were a notable feature; this would later be featured in the shows of Fry and Laurie.
-The format was developed by David Cummings and the interviewer was played by Gordon Clyde.
+The format was developed by David Cummings and the interviewer was played by Deryck Guyler and later by Gordon Clyde.
 Each character played by Emery would be asked the same question by the interviewer.
 The vox pops that featured Mandy, a 'very friendly blonde bombshell', would end with her perceiving a double entendre in the innocuous question of the reporter and then after giving them a 'friendly but over-forceful push' and saying her catchphrase, "Ooh, you are awful, but I like you".
 The popularity of Mandy's catchphrase would see it included in the Oxford Dictionary of Modern Quotations, described as 'Mandy's habitual protest'.

-Home Media
+Home media

 An 85 minute compilation titled Comedy Greats: Dick Emery containing the very best sketches from The Dick Emery Show was released on UK PAL VHS by BBC Video on 11 October 1999.

 This was re-released on Region 2 DVD on 11 July 2005 by 2 Entertain Video BBC Studios titled: The Best of Dick Emery.